Back to Environmental

 Nearly all food is purchased in some type of retail setting and, in Australia, this includes two-thirds of food purchased from supermarkets.2 Food retailers play a critical role in shaping purchasing decisions including through the ‘four Ps of marketing’ – namely price, promotion, place and product.3 There is growing interest in harnessing the potential and power of food retailers to create environments that encourage healthy food purchases and discourage excess purchases of unhealthy food and drinks.2

-Policy and practice changes to grocery stores and supermarkets can help shoppers buy and consume more healthy foods4 and have considerable potential to change population diets and social norms.3 A systematic review found that interventions with multiple components were most effective at generating increased sales of healthy foods and generally used a combination of information strategies (labelling, promotions) and increased availability of healthy food options.4 Another systematic review found that, in particular, shelf labelling featuring nutrition summary scores was an element of many successful, multi-component interventions.3 Price incentives (such as discounts or vouchers for healthy foods) were a powerful supporting mechanism.4
+Policy and practice changes to grocery stores and supermarkets can help shoppers buy and consume healthier foods4 and have considerable potential to change population diets and social norms.3 A systematic review found that interventions with multiple components were most effective at generating increased sales of healthy foods and generally used a combination of information strategies (labelling, promotions) and increased availability of healthy food options.4 Another systematic review found that, in particular, shelf labelling featuring nutrition summary scores was an element of many successful, multi-component interventions.3 Price incentives (such as discounts or vouchers for healthy foods) were a powerful supporting mechanism.4 A review of reviews found that a number of factors influenced the implementation of healthy food retail interventions including ; retailers’ and consumers’ knowledge and preferences regarding healthy food; establishing trust and relationships; perceived consumer demand for healthy food; profitability; store infrastructure; organizational support, including resources; and enabling policies that promote health.5 Further, accreditation schemes to incentivise provision of healthier foods may also be an effective strategy to improve provision of healthier food options.6

 IGA trolley